Even floors that look clean can hide germs and bacteria from common spillages, soil debris from outside, pet messes, and several other sources.

 The first step is usually the overall removal of the loose dirt and hard debris particles in the house floor by sweeping them up using the broom and collecting them with the dustpan.

-This will leave your hardwood floor somewhat clean but retaining some fine particle dirt and the microorganisms.
+This will leave your hardwood floor somewhat clean but retaining some fine particles of dirt and microorganisms.

 The next step is to scoop up a cup of the vinegar and pour it into the bucket, then add a gallon of warm water and thoroughly mix to a uniform solution.
 This is the white vinegar solution for disinfecting and cleaning as the acidic content kills 99.9% of germs.